exonum/exonum-doc/src/get-started/light-client.md

 })
 ```

+- `protocol_version` - represents the major version of the Exonum
+  serialization protocol.
+Currently, `0`;
+- `service_id` - represents the identifier of the service.
+Can be found in service sources;
-- `message_id` - represents the serial number of the transaction type in the
+- `message_id` - represents the identifier of the transaction in the service.
+Corresponds
-  service.
+  to the index number of the transaction in service sources, starting with `0`;
+- `fields` - represents the fields of the transaction.

 Prepare transaction data according to the above-mentioned schema: